Rescue Me (American TV series): Season 4

 Season 4 premiered on June 13, 2007.

 Tommy and Sheila are apparently rescued by volunteer firefighters, but are then accused of arson and insurance fraud.
 Janet has given birth, and while Tommy has come to accept it as his own, the baby's hair finally comes in and it is "jet black" in color, leaving them to now believe that it is Johnny's son, instead.

 Teddy is released from prison and immediately abandons his new wife Ellie in a coffee shop.
 Colleen runs away from home and moves in with her boyfriend, Tony, leaving her parents enraged.

 Depressed after being told that he can no longer serve in active duty due to his poor heart, Jerry takes a desk job.
 After using his position behind a computer to tamper with evidence, effectively clearing Tommy of the arson charges, Jerry commits suicide.
 As a result, the firehouse brings in a new chief.

-Janet suffers from postpartum depression and is deeply affected by her inability to bond with her new son.
+Janet has postpartum depression and is deeply affected by her inability to bond with her new son.
 The baby cries constantly, and his crying seems to worsen when Janet holds him.
 Getting wind of this, Sheila hounds Tommy about giving her the baby, offering $500,000 in payment.
 Seeing how his wife is suffering, how the baby is being neglected and seemingly rejected by everyone in the family but himself, Tommy reluctantly begins to reconsider Sheila's offer.

 Tommy decides to give the baby to Sheila after contemplating dumping him into the Hudson River at the request of Johnny's ghost.
 After Tommy confesses this to Janet, she leaves with their youngest daughter Kathy.
 Janet sends Katy up to Sheila's apartment to steal the baby back.
 Meanwhile, Tommy has a breakdown in which all of his ghostly visitors, including Jimmy, tell him they are fed up with his selfishness.